 “At points, I started to believe that it was all in my head.
 I had so much ambition and this condition took so much away from me.
 The pain was so bad I couldn’t leave my bed, I would vomit and I couldn’t eat.
 I became a shell of myself.
 Endometriosis is lonely.
 It changed my identity”.

-“As a global society we have to be more aware of endometriosis, more sympathetic towards those that have it, to speak up and do everything in our collective power to close the gender health gap and to break the taboos and biases that are not just attached to endometriosis, but to menstrual wellbeing in general,” Marcella Zanchi, a spokesperson for Intimina, said.
+“As a global society, we have to be more aware of endometriosis, more sympathetic towards those that have it, to speak up and do everything in our collective power to close the gender health gap and to break the taboos and biases that are not just attached to endometriosis, but to menstrual wellbeing in general,” said a spokesperson for Intimina.

 The first step is of course visiting a gynaecologist.
 Common treatment options available to women with endometriosis are surgery, hormone treatment, and other types of pain relief.
 But the condition can return even after surgery.

 [Editor's note: This article was originally published in November 2021.
 It has been updated and republished for Endometriosis Awareness Month.]